 - Skip an activity if a baby dislikes it: Does he become irritable every time you play a particular game?
 This could mean that he does not have a good taste for the activity.
 Try another one and never force the baby.

 - Have an activity schedule: Play a different game every day and give breaks between activities.
-That will ensure the baby does not get bored but develops an interest towards each activity.
+That will ensure the baby does not get bored but develops an interest in each activity.

-- Be interactive: Talk to your baby, give him instructions, and when he gets anything right appreciate.
+- Be interactive: Talk to your baby, give him instructions, and appreciate it when he gets anything right.
+You can also engage your child by narrating stories related to the activities and asking open-ended questions.
 It is essential for the parents to communicate with the baby.

 - Baby proof the house: Baby proof your home to mitigate the risk of accidental injury.
 Keep away sharp objects and electrical appliances